Smoked Salmon Rice Bowl & Sesame Ginger Vinaigrette

-And yet, in spite of its glorious jumble of flavor and texture, the rice bowl is a tidy, handsome dish (at least until you start mucking about with your chopsticks) worthy of ladies’ luncheons and dinner parties.
-The best part is that you can put out all the colorful ingredients and let your guests build their own masterpieces.
+And yet, in spite of its glorious jumble of flavor and texture, the rice bowl is a tidy, handsome dish (at least until you start mucking about with your chopsticks) worthy of special luncheons and dinner.
+The best part is that you can put out all the colorful ingredients and let your family build their own masterpieces.

 Our tip: This rice bowl is also the ultimate leftover or meal-planning situation because you can mix and match ingredients all week and never get bored.
 If it’s going to work with you, dress it there, so your greens stay perky — and the rice doesn’t get soggy.

 1 cup sushi rice

 2 oz Asian microgreens mix